YenHub/list.quickdash.co.uk/readme.md

 Mistakes happen, right?
 For this reason, there is a [manual "emergency publish"](https://github.com/YenHub/list.quickdash.co.uk/actions/workflows/push-to-ftp-manual.yaml) available.

-You can manually trigger this action to wipe the remote & resync the current master branch across.
+You can manually trigger this action to wipe the remote & resync the current master branch across to the live environment.

 This process takes a little more time (~2m30s) and is more likely to result in downtime.